Texas Cowboys

-The Texas Cowboys is an honorary student organization at the University of Texas that is currently suspended due to hazing violations.
-The organization was founded in 1922 by Arno Nowotny and Bill McGill, with the purpose of serving the University of Texas, as well as the surrounding area, with the motto: "Give the best you have to Texas, and the best will come back to you."
-Prior to its suspension in 2019, it was considered one of the "oldest and most elite student organizations" at the university, according to the Dallas Morning News.
-The Texas Cowboys served as ambassadors of the University of Texas and were present at numerous significant university-sponsored events.
+The Texas Cowboys is an honorary student service organization at the University of Texas at Austin.
+The organization was founded in 1922 with the purpose of serving the University of Texas and maintaining Smokey the Cannon.
+It is considered one of the "oldest and most elite student organizations" at the university.
+Among its alumni are national politicians, two Texas Governors, prominent businessmen, and professional athletes.

+Purpose

-The Texas Cowboys are most well-known for their responsibility keeping and maintaining Smokey the Cannon, which is present at all Texas Longhorns home football games.
-Smokey is fired off after "The Eyes of Texas", at the end of every quarter, and after all Texas touchdowns, field goals, kickoffs, and two-point conversions.
+The Texas Cowboys serve as ambassadors of the University of Texas and are present at numerous significant university-sponsored events.
+They are most well-known for their responsibility keeping and maintaining Smokey the Cannon, which is present at all Texas Longhorns home football games.

 History

 In 1922, two students at the University of Texas at Austin decided to form a club.
 These two men were head cheerleader Arno Nowotny and Longhorn Band president Bill McGill.
 In 1922, forty men from all aspects of campus life were chosen by McGill and Nowotny to be the first Texas Cowboys.
 Throughout its nearly 100 years of existence, becoming a Texas Cowboy became a high honor to its members.

-The Texas Cowboys quickly adopted a set of rituals, including using a branding iron to brand themselves on their chests with the organization's logo, paddling, and chasing each other around town to kidnap and then abandon the captured member in the woods, distant roadside, or Town Lake.

 In 1953 Smokey the Cannon was created by The University of Texas at Austin's mechanical engineering lab in response to the shotgun blasts often heard at the Red River Rivalry and was then presented in 1954 to the University of Texas by the Texas Cowboys.
 That same year, the Cowboys began their involvement with and support of The Arc of the Capital Area.

-In 1955 Smokey was modified to shoot twin 10-gauge shotgun shells and the revision was renamed "Smokey II" which you can fine a replica at the Texas Cowboys Pavilion and the original in the Denius Hall of Fame at the North Endzone of the DKR Memorial Stadium.
+In 1955 Smokey was modified to shoot twin 10-gauge shotgun shells and the revision was renamed "Smokey II" which you can find a replica at the Texas Cowboys Pavilion and the original in the Denius Hall of Fame at the North Endzone of the DKR Memorial Stadium.
 Smokey II served the University well until 1988.

 On the Monday following the assassination of President John F. Kennedy in 1963, Smokey fired a 21-gun salute to the fallen President during the climactic moment in a public ceremony in front of the state Capitol building.

 In 1988, Smokey III, a civil war replica cannon standing six feet tall, weighing 1,200 pounds, and fires four 10-gauge shotgun shells was constructed by Lupton Machine and remains in service to this day.